-As you can see, the vacuum was able to pick up roughly half the dog food before pushing it into a pile toward the edge of the frame.
+As you can see, the vacuum was able to pick up roughly half the dog food on the initial pass before pushing it into a pile toward the edge of the frame.
 You could continue to vacuum and push the larger debris around and finally suction up all of the dog food, and that’s why we give this a partial pass.

-While this vacuum was able to handle this high-pile carpet test, we can’t recommend it as a good solution for vacuuming high-pile carpet.
+While this vacuum was able to handle this high-pile carpet test, we can’t recommend it as a good solution for vacuuming this type of carpet.
 The brushroll speed could potentially damage soft high-pile carpet and certainly will strain the brushroll belt.

 Vacuums for Thick Carpet

 Vacuuming carpet with a pile height around 1″ requires certain capabilities to be done safely and effectively (i.e. without damaging the vacuum or carpet).
 While we were able to clean our high-pile carpet with the CleanView 1831 we don’t think it’s a great option for carpet of this thickness.